-- (b) A student enrolled for a postgraduate degree programme involving the writing of a thesis, creative work or a Master's project in the Faculty of Engineering and Forestry may be permitted to study away from the University of Canterbury Christchurch campus. - For a Master's project in the Faculty of Engineering and Forestry, approval to study away from the University of Canterbury is required from the Head of Department/School, and shall have effect only for the duration of the specified course. - ii.
-For a Master of Fine Arts, a Master of Music in Composition or a Master of Fine Arts in Creative Writing, approval to study away from the University of Canterbury is required from the Dean of Creative Arts.
-Approval may be given for the duration of enrolment in the award. - iii.
-For a Master's thesis or dissertation not specified in i. or ii. above, for a period of more than one month (not including field work), and for all study and research overseas, approval is required from the Faculty Dean.
+- (b) A student enrolled for a postgraduate degree programme involving the writing of a thesis, creative work or a Master's project in the Faculty of Engineering and Forestry may be permitted to study away from the University of Canterbury Christchurch campus.

+- For a Master's project in the Faculty

+of Engineering and Forestry, approval

+to study away from the University of

+Canterbury is required from the Head of

+Department/School, and shall have effect

+only for the duration of the specified

+course.

+- For a Master of Fine Arts, a Master of Music in Composition or a Master of Fine Arts in Creative Writing, approval to study

-iv.
-For a PhD thesis, approval to study and research away from the University of Canterbury is required from the Dean of Postgraduate Studies.
+- away from the University of Canterbury is required from the Dean of Creative Arts.